archway-network/archway-docs/docs/node/install.md

 ```

-## Step 2: Download the source code
+## Download the Archway source code

 Clone the repo and build archway